julimonteiro/julimonteiro/README.md

-I'm Julio Cesar, currently studying Software Development at Trybe, a school that teaches how to program, learn and work, trying to spread around the world my passion for technology, always looking forward to learn more and more. xxxxx
+I'm Julio Cesar, currently studying Software Development at Trybe, developing ideas to change people's lives for the better.
+Always giving one commit at a time.